Ques 1. Differentiate between the ideas of the liberals and radicals in Europe (take the time period after the French Revolution).

 He did not want any reduction in his power.
 He changed the voting laws and packed the third Duma with conservative politiciAns: Liberals and revolutionaries were kept out.

 Ques 27.
-What were the different notions of Liberals, Radicals and Conservatives regarding formation of the new Government in Russia?
+What were the different notions of Liberals, Radicals, and Conservatives regarding the formation of the new Government in Russia?
 Discuss.

 Ques 28.
 What were the three main changes observed after the October Revolution in Russia?

 Ans: The three main changes observed after the October Revolution in Russia are